-With summer fast approaching, you might be thinking now is the time to get healthy.
+With the start of the new year, you might be thinking now is the time to get healthy.
 Well, if you're going to start a new diet or a fitness program, don't put it off until tomorrow...
 Monday is the best day to start a new diet.

 Maligned Mondays are actually days that tap into the "fresh start effect," when we feel like "a new person," ready to take on a change in habits, according to a report.

 “On certain days, called temporal landmarks, you just have a different view of yourself,” said Jason Riis, visiting professor at the Wharton School at the University of Pennsylvania and co-author of the report.
 “You become more forward looking.”